japhir/stratPlot/README.md

 information and use that to plot the other variables.
 You can also specify it with `depthcol`.
 They can be added to a single plot with `oneplot = TRUE`, can be stacked with `stacked = TRUE` (useful for cumulative sum plots) or each create a new plot (default).
+The function also tries to figure out whether it should use "Age (Ma)" or "Age (ka)" based on the age variable.

-When you create multiple plots, make sure there is room for the plots (via `par(mfrow = c(1,5))` for example). `xlab` can now also be entered as vector of characters or a list of formulae.
+When you create multiple plots, make sure there is room for the plots (via `par(mfrow = c(1,5))` for example). `xlab` and `ylab` can now also be entered as vector of characters or a list of formulae.
+Otherwise it will use the variable names in the dataframe.

-By default var omits non-numeric data (such as sample names etc.).
-You can also subset your dataframe, you can use `sscols` to provide column indices of the variables of interest.

-Setting the `pb` variable to `"PB"`, `"P"` or `"B"` sets the plotting type to polygon with bars, polygon or bars respectively.
+Setting the `pol` and `bar` to `TRUE` adds a polygon and/or bar respectively.

 Other configurations are also possible, just look at the function arguments and see what they do :).